RaySpace: measuring glyph similarity by firing rays through font outlines

 The idea has a lineage

-Raycasting glyphs was not an original thought.
-The technique draws from a surprisingly deep well of prior work across domains that all share one principle: you can characterize geometry by firing directed energy along straight lines and analysing what comes back.
+The application is new, but the underlying principles are not.
+Raycasting draws from a deep well of prior work across domains that all share one principle: you can characterize geometry by firing directed energy along straight lines and analysing what comes back.

-John Carmack (1992) made it fast.
+John Carmack (1992) made raycasting fast.
 Wolfenstein 3D cast one ray per screen column through a 2D grid map.
-The distance to the first wall hit determined the wall height drawn in that column.
-Parallel rays through a 2D structure, intersection distances encoding shape.
-The paradigm maps directly onto what RaySpace does with glyph outlines.
-Carmack’s insight was that severe geometric constraints (grid-aligned walls, fixed height, no vertical look) reduced a 3D rendering problem to a set of 1D intersection queries against a 2D map.
-RaySpace applies the same trade: glyph outlines are 2D, rays are 1D, and the intersection pattern encodes enough structural information to compare shapes without ever reconstructing an image.
+The distance to the first wall hit determined the wall height.
+A year later, Doom replaced the grid with arbitrary 2D geometry and added height variation, but the core insight was the same: parallel rays through a 2D structure, intersection distances encoding shape.
+RaySpace applies that trade: glyph outlines are 2D, rays are 1D, and the intersection pattern encodes enough structural information to compare shapes without ever reconstructing an image.

-None of this was planned from the start.
+None of this was planned.
 The raycasting filter existed before I recognised the connections.
-But once the ping rays worked, once a perpendicular probe from the outline surface was measuring stroke width exactly the way ambient occlusion measures surface enclosure, the lineage became clear.
-The technique is new in its application (nobody has raycasted font outlines for confusable detection before), but the principles are 50 years old.
+The technique is new in its application (nobody has raycasted font outlines for confusable detection before), but the principles are 50 to 100 years old.
+The full lineage, from Appel’s 1968 ray probe through acoustic impulse responses to CT sinograms, is covered in the companion post on prior art.

 Raycasting: the core idea